- NRA or NMLRA membership in good standing. Membership number to be on file with AMLGC.

 - During scheduled events, the gate shall remain open during the course of the event.
 At the conclusion of the event the last member leaving the range shall close and lock the gate.

-- During normal shooting hours, a member accessing or leaving the range shall use their combination to open the gate, then close the gate behind them.
+- During normal shooting hours, a member accessing or leaving the range shall use their access code to open the gate, then close the gate behind them.
 NO EXCEPTIONS!

 - If while accessing or leaving the range, the club member encounters another vehicle approaching the gate, the club member should ask the other vehicle occupants if they are club members and ask them if they have the gate code.